andrewccartwright/statistics-api/README.md

 # Statistics API

-The Statistics API is a RESTful API built using Java and Apache Maven that calculates basic statistics for a list of numbers.
-Users can submit a list of numbers to the API, and the API will return the mean, median, mode, and range of the list.
+The Statistics API is a RESTful API built using Java and Apache Maven that calculates a variety of basic statistics.
+Please see the API Endpoints section for more details.

 ## Table of Contents